NicolaOrritos/bagarino/README.md

  * **policy=requests_based** makes the ticket expire after a certain amount of requests of its status you do to bagarino.
 By default it's 100 requests, but you can otherwise specify e.g. "requests=500" to make it last for 500 requests.
  * **policy=manual_expiration** makes the ticket perpetual, unless you make it expire manually by calling the _"expire"_ verb (explained some lines below)

-Let's see some requests that create tickets with different expire policies:
+Let's see some requests that create tickets with different expiration policies:

     http://localhost:8124/tickets/new?policy=requests_based&requests=5
     200 OK {"result":"OK","ticket":"62a315cd7bdae5e84567cad9620f82b5defd3ef0","expires_in":5,"policy":"requests_based"}